hove-io/ntfs-specification/ntfs_en.md

 object_property_value | String | Required | Value of the additional property (free text field).

 ### object_codes.txt (optional)
-This file contains the list of additional identification codes in the external systems of the different the objects in the model (?).
+This file contains the list of additional identification codes in the external systems of the different objects of the model.
 These properties are presented in the form of a list of keys/values that need to be standardized by process.
 A key can be used multiple times (with different values) for the same object.